intel/mlir-extensions/docs/rfcs/XeGPU.md

 **Unrolling Guided by Inst_data**

 This example illustrates how matrix loads and stores can be unrolled into smaller instruction tiles for better alignment with hardware capabilities.
 This inst_data attributes ensures that each store operation writes within its assigned block boundary, respecting the @block attributes.
-On the load side, the mem_desc is subviewed into multiple 16×16 instruction tiles, which are then used in separate load_matrix operations.
+On the load side, the operation is decompsed into multiple 16×16 instructions.
 This breakdown enables explicit instruction-level unrolling, allowing each instruction to operate on a fixed tile size that aligns with DPAS or tensor-core instruction requirements.

 ```mlir
 %tdesc_sg = xegpu.create_nd_tdesc %base[%widy * 32 + %sg_idy * 8, %widx * 256 + %sg_idx * 32]